-4.3.2.5 Reach BER-3
+4.3.2.5 Berczy Creek Reach BER-3

 Reach BER-3 was characterized as a well-defined channel situated within a partially confined valley setting.
 The reach displayed a moderate sinuosity, gradient and degree of entrenchment.
 Riparian vegetation was characterized as fragmented, extending less than one channel width laterally.
 Vegetation consisted of grasses and herbaceous species, with mature trees along the valley slopes.
 Bank angles were moderately steep to steep with most banks displaying erosion including slumping.
 Bank materials were dominated by sand and silt with some clay.
 Bankfull channel dimensions ranged from 5.0-11.3 m in width and 0.7-1.6 m in depth.
 Riffle substrate consisted of sand and gravel and pool substrate was comprised of silt, sand, gravel and till.
-Existing channel disturbances included tile drains, pedestrian crossing, gabion baskets and stone toe protection.
+Existing channel disturbances included tile drains, pedestrian crossing, gabion baskets, stone toe protection and the 16th Avenue crossing.
+No evidence of excessive scour or erosion (beyond reach-scale processes) was observed in association with the 16th Avenue crossing of Berczy Creek, however, the central wall of the twin cell culvert was observed to be accumulating organic debris (Appendix B - Photo 40).
+Sedimentation was observed within the secondary cell.
+No evidence of scour pool formation was observed downstream of the culvert.

 Rapid assessment results indicated that Reach BER-3 was 'in adjustment', with a score of 0.46.
 Widening was identified as the dominant mode of adjustment with planimetric form adjustment degradation, and aggradation as secondary processes.
+These processes are consistent with the evidence of erosion observed through the City-Wide Stream Erosion Study Update (AECOM 2014).
 Evidence of widening was observed in the form of leaning/fallen trees, exposed tree roots, large organic debris basal scour through greater than 50% of the reach including both sides of channel through riffles and inside meander bends and slumping banks.
 Planimetic form adjustment was observed through chute formation, misaligned thalweg and poorly formed bars.
 Degradation was noted in the form of exposed bridge/culvert footings, undermined gabion baskets and channel worn into undisturbed overburden (till).
 Minor evidence of aggradation in the form of later bar formation and deposition in the overbank zone was observed.
 An RSAT score of 19.5 indicated a 'fair' degree of overall ecological health, with channel stability and riparian habitat conditions identified as the primary limiting factors.
 The Downs model reflected the RGA evaluation of this reach through a classification of U - 'undercutting' based on observed erosion along outer bank, scoured bed and low embeddedness.

-4.3.2.6 Reach BER-4
+4.3.2.6 Berczy Creek Reach BER-4